pdzaffina/devops_learning_path/Book_Study_The_Phoenix_Project.md

 ## Section 8: Chapters 32-35
 ### *Themes*
+* IT critical competency for all senior business leaders
 ### *Key Takeaways*
+* Small little teams (2 pizza team) to rapidly develop features
+* Lossely coupled architecture better for flexible development
+* VM architecture to help scale out and up
 ### *Discussion Questions*
+* Can you name any senior business leaders in our organization with an IT background?

 #### Chapter 32 (10:38:30)
 * decouple from Phoenix